 Main aspects to bear in mind when looking at hotel classifications

-Fortunately for travellers and hoteliers alike, regulation affecting hotel star classification has evolved in many areas, as it made little sense to stick to rigid and antiquated rules based largely on architectural factors.
+Fortunately for travelers and hoteliers alike, regulation affecting hotel star classification has evolved in many areas, as it made little sense to stick to rigid and antiquated rules based largely on architectural factors.

 If we compare the main differences between countries, three major types of regulation emerge: